Fifth Generation Computer Systems: Ahead of its time

 interactive processing based on large knowledge bases.
-However, the committee was strongly biased to produce a positive outcome, so this overstates the actual results.
+However, the committee was strongly biased to justify the project, so this overstates the actual results.

-Many of the themes seen in the Fifth-Generation project are now being re-interpreted in current technologies.
-In the early 21st century, many flavors of parallel computing began to proliferate, including multi-core architectures at the low-end and massively parallel processing at the high end.
+Many of the themes seen in the Fifth-Generation project are now being re-interpreted in current technologies, as the hardware limitations foreseen in the 1980s were finally reached in the 2000s.
 When clock speeds of CPUs began to move into the 3–5 GHz range, CPU power dissipation and other problems became more important.
 The ability of industry to produce ever-faster single CPU systems (linked to Moore's Law about the periodic doubling of transistor counts) began to be threatened.

+In the early 21st century, many flavors of parallel computing began to proliferate, including multi-core architectures at the low-end and massively parallel processing at the high end.
 Ordinary consumer machines and game consoles began to have parallel processors like the Intel Core, AMD K10, and Cell.
 Graphics card companies like Nvidia and AMD began introducing large parallel systems like CUDA and OpenCL.
-On another line of development, the Web Ontology Language (OWL) employs several layers of logic-based knowledge representation systems.

-It appears, however, that these new technologies do not cite FGCS research.
-It is not clear if FGCS was leveraged to facilitate these developments in any significant way.
-No significant impact of FGCS on the computing industry has been demonstrated.